Virtual Private Network (VPN)

 Available To: Faculty, Staff, Students

-NAU's VPN service allows clients that are connecting to the Northern Arizona University network from a non-NAU Internet Service Provider (ISP) to appear as if they are directly connected to the campus network.
+NAU's VPN service allows clients who are connecting to the Northern Arizona University network from a non-NAU Internet Service Provider (ISP) to appear as if they are directly connected to the campus network.

 This allows for access to resources and services that are restricted to campus-connected computers.